mahbuba26/mahbubahabib.github.io/README.md

-# Android App Developer and Deep learning Enthusiastic
+# AI & Deep learning Enthusiastic
 I am an ECE graduate with a robust enthusiasm for accelerated learning and a commitment to exploring advanced concepts in academia.
 My primary research focus is on natural language processing, complemented by a strong passion for app development.
 I am dedicated to deepening my expertise in these domains and contributing to innovative advancements within the field.

 # Technical Skills: